prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 Tracking Wire Transfers
 ------------------------

-.. http:post:: /check-transfer
+.. http:post:: /transfers

   Inform the backend over an incoming wire transfer.
 The backend should inquire about the details with the exchange and mark the respective orders as wired.
+Note that the request will fail if the WTID is not unique (which should be guaranteed by a correct exchange).

   **Request:**